- Network functions

 Flight activation monitoring (FAM)

-This frees up air traffic flow management (ATFM) slots and thus reduces delays for flights which are not yet airborne.
+This frees up air traffic flow management (ATFM) slots, thus reducing delays for flights which are not yet airborne.

-FAM affects all flights which are departing from or arriving at aerodromes in the areas displayed on the image above.
+FAM affects all flights which depart from or arriving at aerodromes in the FAM-enabled areas:

 Entry and sector occupancy counts